 5 - Remove entries from components.config

-There is a few configurations in the components.config file that needs to be removed or commented.
+There are a few configurations in the components.config file that need to be removed or commented.
 These are the ones:

 <!--<include uri="Presenters.config" />--> <!--<include uri="XmlRenderings.config" />-->

 <!--<include-folder path="../Apps" />--> <!--<include uri="Custom.config"/>-->